 ~ 20 sessions, 3 hours per session

-4. Advanced Language & Culture Programme (90 hours) – This course is a full course in Chinese Language, which will include studying around 200 Characters.
-Business Vocabulary and expressing complexity will be taught, along with all the below mentioned topics.
+4. Advanced Language & Culture Programme (90 hours) – This course is a full course in the Chinese Language, which will include studying around 200 Characters.
+Business Vocabulary and expressing complexity will be taught, along with all the below-mentioned topics.
 A session on Chinese Calligraphy will also be included.
 This programme can be carried out in:

 ~ 45 sessions of 2 hours each

 The following is a list of our training topics.
 You may choose any and all of the topics for your training programme.

 1. Chinese Characters & Pinyin system – What are characters?
 How and why do the Chinese use them?
 How does one type it on to the computer/ mobile?
 Will I be able to learn them?

 2. Greetings – Saying “Hello” and exchanging pleasantries, thanking someone and saying Good Bye.